pulumi/pulumi/docs/deps.md

     |   |   |   |   |   |   bucket/
     |   |   |   |   |   |   |   Mu.yaml

+Notice that in this case, the full base part `hub.mu.com/` is part of the path, since we downloaded it.
 The StackRef resolution process will find this and use it, provided, of course, that it is the right version.

 In the third case, a globally available copy of the Stack has been downloaded, and placed in the `~/.mu/stacks/` directory.
 This might have been thanks to running `mu get` with the `--global` (or `-g`) flag: